karatelabs/vscode-extension/README.md

 ## PLUS and PRO
 To run tests you require at least a PLUS subscription.
 A [PRO](#pro-features) level gives you a lot more, including [debug](#debug) support.
 Refer to the documentation below on [how to sign-in](#how-to-sign-in).

+Pricing information can be [found on our website](https://karatelabs.io/pricing).
+If you need more information, please [Contact us](https://karatelabs.io/contact-us).

 # PLUS Features
 * [API testing](https://karatelabs.github.io/karate/), [API mocks](https://karatelabs.github.io/karate/karate-netty/), and [UI / web-browser automation](https://karatelabs.github.io/karate/karate-core/)
 * Syntax coloring